These are the 12 Top Rated Merida Tours You Won’t Want to Miss

 1. [Netflix Chef!]
 Mayan Food Experience & Chichén Itzá Tour

-A true once in a lifetime experience!
+A true once-in-a-lifetime experience!
 For visitors who can only take one tour — this is the one — especially for those who were already planning to go to Chichen Itza from Merida.

 The Mayan Food Experience & Tour of Chichén Itza tour checks a lot of Mexico bucket list boxes off with a visit to Chichen Itza, one of the Seven Wonders of the World, and an authentic Mexican meal cooked by Chef Rosalia Chay Chuc — as seen on the Netflix show, Chef’s Table: BBQ.